aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-pdf-to-tiff/_index.md

 The following code snippet shows how to convert all the PDF pages to a single TIFF image.

-Aspose.PDF for Java has been supporting the feature to convert all pages in a PDF file to a single TIFF image:

-1. Create an object of the Document class.
-1. Call the Process method to convert the document.
-1. To set the output file's properties, use the TiffSettings class.

-The following code snippet shows how to convert all the PDF pages to a single TIFF image.

 ```java
 public static void ConvertPDFtoTiffAllPages() throws IOException {